 UK coronavirus cases jump, PM Johnson says he expects more

-Britain announced a jump in coronavirus cases on Sunday, with 12 new infections taking the total to 35, and Prime Minister Boris Johnson said he expected the number to rise further.
-Johnson will chair a meeting of the government's emergency response committee on Monday, signalling a step up in attempts to tackle a virus that began in China, where authorities estimate it has killed almost 3,000 people worldwide.
+Britain announced a jump in coronavirus cases on Sunday, with 13 new infections taking the total to 36, and Prime Minister Boris Johnson said he expected the number to rise further.
+Johnson will chair a meeting of the government's emergency response committee on Monday, signalling a step up in attempts to tackle a virus that began in China and has killed almost 3,000 people worldwide.

 "We've found about 35 people in this country have, or have had, the illness and clearly there may be more.
-That is likely now to spread a bit more," Johnson said during a visit to a public health facility in London.
+That is likely now to spread a bit more," Johnson said during a visit to a public health facility in London, before another case was reported in Scotland.
 "I am very confident that this country has the capacity to deal with it."

 The government has announced some details of its "battle-plan" to cope with the virus, and is expected to set out the rest later this week.
 Johnson said closures of public events and schools could be considered.
 If the virus becomes more widespread, the government will look at registering retired health workers to work again, and whether encouraging people to work at home could delay the virus's peak until summer when it can be more easily dealt with.

-Chief Medical Office Chris Whitty said that as of 0900 GMT there had been 12 new positive tests in Britain, bringing the total to 35.
-Of those new positive tests, three had been in close contact with an existing known case, six had recently travelled from Italy and two from Iran.
-They were investigating one case with no relevant travel, to find out how they caught the virus.
+Chief Medical Officer Chris Whitty said that as of 0900 GMT there had been 12 new positive tests, bringing the total to 35.
+The Scottish government later announced another positive test.
+Of those new positive tests, three had been in close contact with an existing known case, seven had recently travelled from Italy and two from Iran.
+They were investigating one case with no relevant travel, to find out how the patient had caught the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)